 Shibata Kotetsu Type III Core Material

-The Aogami Blue Super core material has excellent sharpness, edge retention, and it is easy to resharpen.
+The Aogami Blue Super core material has excellent sharpness and edge retention, and it is easy to resharpen.
 Remember that you will sacrifice durability, and the Aogami Blue Super rust resistance is not good.
-Even the exposure to the humidity in the kitchen will form rust on the core material.
-You can reduce it by forcing a Patina, but you will have some side effects even with a Patina but more about that later.
-Therefore high carbon knives from Japan ships with some VCI paper preventing corrosion and rust forming.
+Even exposure to the humidity in the kitchen will form rust on the core material.
+You can reduce it by forcing a Patina, but you will have some side effects even with a Patina more about that later.
+Therefore high carbon knives from Japanese ships with some VCI paper prevent corrosion and rust forming.

 What you can not do with this knife

 Aogami Blue Super is more brittle and should not be used to slice through frozen food, bones, cheese, or hard bread, or force your way through other food like chocolate or nuts with it.
 It would be best never to twist the knife or pry the food open with the blade.
 Please do not use the knife to tenderize meat.